drupol/not-a-number.io/_drafts/2017-05-01-my-favorite-software.md

 I'm using Linux since more than 15 years now.
 The first Linux I had was Red Hat 5.2, and I still have the original box :sweat_smile:.

-My computer with a i386 with 16MB of RAM.
+My computer was an IBM i386 with 16MB of RAM.
 This is where it all began.

-I remember at the time where Internet was expensive and not that widespread in Belgium, there where not a lot of instant communication software.
+I remember at the time where Internet was expensive and not that widespread in Belgium, there were not a lot of instant communication software.
 With friends, we were using [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) and then later [ICQ](https://icq.com).
 I remember I was having a lot of "_Connection reset by peer_", it is while asking how to prevent such that I've been told about Linux and its security advantages.
 This is during those conversations about security that I saw the Linux word for the first time.

-The curious animal that I was already at that time, and that I am still, started with [Red Hat](https://www.redhat.com) 5.2, then [Suse](https://www.suse.com/), then [Slackware](http://www.slackware.com/) and finally [Gentoo](https://gentoo.org/).
+The curious animal that I was already at that time (_and that I am still_), started with [Red Hat](https://www.redhat.com) 5.2, then [Suse](https://www.suse.com/), then [Slackware](http://www.slackware.com/) and finally [Gentoo](https://gentoo.org/).

-And since more than 10 years, I'm still a very happy user of Gentoo.
+And since more than 10 years, I'm still a very happy Gentoo user.

 I also tested the BSDs but I always ended up using Linux for some practical reasons.